"Not Even Wrong" Podcast

 Five books that influenced me most in 2020.
 1/5 The Innovation Stack.
 2/5 The Beginning of Infinity.
 3/5 Breakthrough.
 4/5 Chasing the Light.
 5/5 No Rules Rules.

 The biggest surprise this year was the extreme bifurcation in the market.
-Strong companies got stronger and weak ones got weaker.
-For next year the trend most under appreciated by the market is the wealth generation by genomics and synthetic biology.
+Strong companies got stronger and the weak weaker.
+For next year the trend under appreciated by the market is the wealth generation by genomics and synthetic biology.

 Culture is what gets you promoted or fired.
 In the Hedge Fund business culture is what gets you paid.
 Wealth creation can only happen if fund managers have skin in the game.
 That means they make money on the upside and loose on the downside.